-You must not amend records.
-However, if you discover a minor administrative oversight, you can make a change provided it is:
+You must not amend records unless you discover a minor administrative oversight.
+In this case, you can make a change provided it is:

 - true

 - accurate

 - documented in detail

-- clearly explained in a straightforward way.
+- clearly explained in a straightforward way

 You must not change records just to comply with the contract or create records retrospectively.